Homeless Services Resource Centers

 - Large site allows for creative design

-The new resource centers will be secure, limited in size (200 persons), have critical services inside the facility, and support the “scattered site” model adopted by the City, County, State, and service providers.
+The new resource centers are secure, limited in size (200 persons), have critical services inside the facility, and support the “scattered site” model adopted by the City, County, State, and service providers.

 The goal of the “scattered site” model and the new resource centers is to break up the population currently being served in Salt Lake City in order to better support the needs of specific populations.
 Through case management, and tailored client services, the resource centers will help move individuals from homelessness to housing.